kristianernst/kristianernst.github.io/_posts/2023-08-20-LoRA_QLoRA_and_LongLoRA.markdown

 mathjax: true
 ---

-## LoRA, QLoRA, and LongLoRA

-These two papers have been applied to make the fine-tuning of LLMs cheap in memory and compute.
+These papers have been applied to make the fine-tuning of LLMs cheap in memory and compute.

 Snippet of [LoRA](https://arxiv.org/pdf/2106.09685.pdf) abstract: